agateblue/django-dynamic-preferences/docs/quickstart.rst

 Retrieve and update preferences
 *******************************

-You can get and update preferences via a ``Manager``.
+You can get and update preferences via a ``Manager``, a dictionary-like object.
 The logic is almost exactly the same for global preferences and per-instance preferences.

 .. code-block:: python